DarkWiiPlayer/nanotest/readme.md

 They all share the `:message` and `:binding` option, with the first being used to override the default fail message and the second to provide a binding in case the expression to evaluate is a string.
 Factories that evaluate more than one expression can take both a single binding or an array of bindings.

+They also accept a `:name` option, or in case they have more than one subject, `:name_1`, `:name_2`, ... `:name_n`.
+This will improve the quality of the output as the test will know what to call the subjects.

 Here are all the functions that are available thus far:

 `truthy` evaluates a given block or expression and returns `true` if it evaluated to a truthy value and `false` otherwise